natedunn2230/Homework_1/README.md

 Homework 1 is an Android application consisting of two parts:

 + ##### *Part One*
   Allows the user to change the color of text they enter into a text field.
-The values of the colors are displayed in hexadecimal and rgb.
+The values of the colors are displayed in hexadecimal and RGB.
 + ##### *Part Two*
   Contains a drawing panel that the user can doodle on.
 The doodle can be saved to the device running the application.
 The user can clear the panel when desired and draw in a variety of colors with a color picker.